johannesress/sti-wp-resp-carousel/README.md

 ## Installation

-* Clone or download repository to your wp-content/plugins folder
+1. Clone or download repository to your wp-content/plugins folder
-* Activate plugin via Wordpress backend
+2. Activate plugin via Wordpress backend

 ## Usage

-* Add a carousel (its like a category for carouselpages)
+1. Add a carousel (its like a category for carouselpages)
-* Add a couple of carouselpages and define the carousels they belong to
+2. Add a couple of carouselpages and define the carousels they belong to
-* Use the shortcode in an Wordpress editor or in your theme
+3. Use the shortcode in an Wordpress editor or in your theme

-### Editor
+**In Wordpress editor**
 ```
 [sti_carousel carousel_name="SLUG_OF_YOUR_CAROUSEL"]